 While traveling around Europe and visiting famous cities and attractions, we sometimes neglect to visit towns that are real hidden gems.
 And they are these towns that could offer us a more authentic and unique experience.
 Here are 5 of our favourite smaller European towns that certainly worth a visit :

 Meissen (Germany) : Just 28 km from Dresden, in the centre of Saxony and built on the banks of Elbe river, Meissen is a German town that it would certainly amaze you.
 Its historic centre is remarkably well preserved with many Gothic and Renaissance buildings.
 At the central square, Markplatz, two buildings stand out : the Gothic Rathaus (Town Hall) and a unique Renaissance Marktapotheke (pharmacy).
 But the town is dominated by the spectacular Arbrechtsburg Castle and the Cathedral.
 The Castle is one of the finest examples of the Late Gothic Style and is regarded as being the first castle to be used as a royal residence in the German-speaking world, therefore the town sometimes is called the “cradle of Saxony”.
 The Cathedral on the other hand, although a pure example of Gothic architecture, due to lack of space is one of the smallest cathedrals in Europe.
-But above all, Meissen is world famous for its porcelain, distinguished by its logo, a pair of crossed swords in blue.
-At the Porzellan-Museum, just a 1 km from city centre, you could visit (by joining a tour) the four demonstration workshops and the biggest Meissen porcelain collection in the world.
+But above all, Meissen is world-famous for its porcelain, distinguished by its logo, a pair of crossed swords in blue.
+At the Porzellan-Museum, just 1 km from the city centre, you could visit (by joining a tour) the four demonstration workshops and the biggest Meissen porcelain collection in the world.
 If you feel hungry after all that, visit the Restaurant Vincenz Richter (An der Frauenkirche 12), in a former draper’s house built in 1523.
-The town has also some fine hotels like Dorint Parkhotel Meissen, which has a backyard with wonderful view to the city and the castle (check reviews and rates on Tripadvisor).
+The town has also some fine hotels like Dorint Parkhotel Meissen, which has a backyard with a wonderful view of the city and the castle.

 Orange (France) : This historical town, in the middle of the Cotes du Rhone vineyards (see here our related article) in Provence, is often neglected by the visitors of the area but has so much to offer.
-First of all it contains two of the finest Roman monuments in Europe.
-The town was founded in 35 BC by Roman veterans, who built the magnificent Arc de Triomphe to show the Roman supremacy on via Agrippa.
+First of all, it contains two of the finest Roman monuments in Europe.
+The town was founded in 35 BC by Roman veterans, who built the magnificent Arc de Triomphe to show Roman supremacy via Agrippa.
 The Arch has excellent decorations devoted to war and maritime themes.
 The other impressive Roman monument is the Theatre Antique d’ Orange, the biggest surviving Roman Theatre outside Italy, with a total capacity of 7.000 spectators.
 The Arch, the Theatre and their surroundings were listed in 1981 by UNESCO, as a World Heritage Site.
-But apart from the Roman buildings, the Old Town is picturesque and calm with streets open on to peaceful shady squares with cafes and scenic small churches.
+But apart from the Roman buildings, the Old Town is picturesque and calm with streets open onto peaceful shady squares with cafes and scenic small churches.
 At Place de la Republique, the statue of Raimbaud II recalls the town’s participation in the First Crusade.
 One last interesting detail is that the Dutch Royal Family (and the Dutch National Soccer Team) owes its name “The House of Orange – Nassau” to this city, when William the Silent, count of Nassau, in 1544 inherited the title Prince of Orange.
-During your walk in the cobbled streets of the historic centre, you could taste excellent Provencal cuisine at Les Saveurs du Marche (Rue de Tourre) and A la Maison (Places de Cordeliers).
-If you choose to stay in Orange, a very good choice in the city centre could be Hotel Cigaloun (check reviews and rates on Tripadvisor).
+During your walk in the cobbled streets of the historic centre, you could taste excellent Provencal cuisine at Les Saveurs du Marche (Rue de Tourre) and A la Maison (Places des Cordeliers).
+If you choose to stay in Orange, a very good choice in the city centre could be Hotel Cigaloun.

-Evora (Portugal) : One of the best preserved medieval towns of Portugal, Evora was declared in 1986 by UNESCO as a World Heritage Site.
-Inside the city’s 14th-century walls, the narrow winding streets will lead you to architectural sites of unique beauty, like the magnificent Se Catedral, the columns of Templo Romano (a roman temple, later used as a slaughterhouse) and the scenic Praca do Giraldo with its moorish arcades.
-In Evora you can also visit the church of Sao Francisco, where the main attraction is Capela dos Ossos, a gruesome chapel created by the bones of 5.000 monks in the 17th century.
+Evora (Portugal) : One of the best-preserved medieval towns of Portugal, Evora was declared in 1986 by UNESCO as a World Heritage Site.
+Inside the city’s 14th-century walls, the narrow winding streets will lead you to architectural sites of unique beauty, like the magnificent Se Catedral, the columns of Templo Romano (a Roman temple, later used as a slaughterhouse) and the scenic Praca do Giraldo with its Moorish arcades.
+In Evora, you can also visit the church of Sao Francisco, where the main attraction is Capela dos Ossos, a gruesome chapel created by the bones of 5.000 monks in the 17th century.
 Apart from the historic sites, the town has also a strong culinary interest.
 Evora is the capital of Alentejo region, basically an agricultural territory, which has a very unique and interesting cuisine, known as alentejo.
 Alentejo is a surprising mix of flavours.
 Bread, pork and olive oil, combined with aromatic herbs, are the basic ingredients in one of the humblest and at the same time tastiest cuisines in Portugal.
-The most characteristic dish is a soup made with water, olive oil, garlic, a poached egg, bread and coliander.
+The most characteristic dish is a soup made with water, olive oil, garlic, a poached egg, bread and coriander.
 In the town, two of best places to taste this cuisine are : Restaurante Sao Domingos (Tv. da Mangalaca 8) and Restaurante Sao Luis (Rua Do Segueiro 30).
-If you are going to explore the Alentejo region and stay in Evora, we suggest Moov Hotel Evora (check reviews and rates on Tripadvisor).
+If you are going to explore the Alentejo region and stay in Evora, we suggest Moov Hotel Evora.